KatyaGribkova/StatTheGit/readme.md

 ## What is StatTheGit
 StatTheGit is a python based tool to fetch, maintain and display GitHub clone and views statistics.
 By default GitHub only maintains GitHub repository statistics for 14 days only.
-This repository can be used to maintain a local copy of the repository statistics
+This repository can be used to maintain a local copy of the repository statistics.

+**This project was forked from StatTheGit repo, with a few fixes added for fetch_stats.py.**

 ## Detailed Documentation:
 Detailed documentation on this repository can be found [here](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc)